Ajay Kumar Tripathi: Legacy

 On 22 August 2022, the Justice Ajay Kumar Tripathi Foundation was founded in the memory of Justice Ajay Kumar Tripathi.
-The Foundation, a non-profit organization, aims to promote legal thought and discourse towards judicial education, legal reform, judicial impact assessment, and judicial conscientiousness.
+The Foundation, a non-profit organization, aims to promote legal thought and discourse towards judicial education and legal reform.
 The Foundation was inaugurated on 27 November 2022, at the India International Centre, New Delhi.
-The occasion was also marked by the 1st Justice Ajay Kumar Tripathi Memorial Lecture on the subject “The Idea of India and the Role of the Judiciary Therein.”
+The occasion was also marked by the 1st Justice Ajay Kumar Tripathi Memorial Lecture.

-The “Justice Ajay Kumar Tripathi Memorial Under-19 Trophy Cricket Championship” has been launched in association with Bokaro District Cricket Association and Jharkhand Cricket Board.
-The event will commence from 28 December 2022 in Bokaro Steel City.
+The "Justice Ajay Kumar Tripathi Memorial Under-19 Trophy Cricket Championship" has been launched as of 2022.